-- To consume the Eucharist you must remove your mask.
+- You must remove your mask to consume the Eucharist.
 Thus, it is very important to be extremely careful with the Blessed Sacrament to avoid dropping it or treating it with a lack of reverence.

 - Please know that the priest will have a bowl of disinfectant (alcohol antiseptic 80%) next to him during the distribution of the Eucharist, which he will use if he makes contact with a person receiving the Eucharist, he MUST disinfect his fingers before offering the Eucharist to the next person in line.

 Departure – At the end of the Masses at St. Cecilia Church, members of the congregation may leave from any of the 5 exits of the church building, maintaining 6’ of social distancing at all times.
 At St. Gabriel Church, members of the congregation may leave from the main exit, but also the side exit leading to the parking lot.

 The church will be sanitized between all Masses according to Diocesan requirements.